ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:3720880][end:3742480]] But we tend to regard those as separate things as we learn object persistence, because space is rotationally symmetric, but we can view it the other way around, that space is rotationally symmetric for me because I implement these constraints that are called object persistence.

 1:02:25 _Daniel:_
-[[start:3745060][end:3761240]] Do you think we can understand phylogenetics as a whole, as a kind of scattering experiment, like the high energy Leuka event and then dissipating and propagating in a very tangled bank?
+[[start:3745060][end:3761240]] Do you think we can understand phylogenetics as a whole, as a kind of scattering experiment, like the high energy LUCA event and then dissipating and propagating in a very tangled bank?

 1:02:42 _Chris:_
 [[start:3762780][end:3773388]] Well, I do want to be able to understand phylogeny in exactly the same terms as embryology, and Mike Levin and I have published papers about that.
-[[start:3773474][end:3782030]] We should be able to view the lineage of Luca in exactly the same way that we view the lineage of the Zygote that produced us.
+[[start:3773474][end:3782030]] We should be able to view the lineage of LUCA in exactly the same way that we view the lineage of the zygote that produced us.

 1:03:03 _Ander:_
 [[start:3783220][end:3795330]] So that's why it's no coincidence that during pregnancy, the development of the embryo mirrors evolution in terms of the parts that are developed first.